Kairum-Labs/should/README.md

 	// Numeric comparisons
 	should.BeGreaterThan(t, 10, 5)
 	should.BeLessThan(t, 3, 7)
-	should.BeLessOrEqualThan(t, 5, 10)
+	should.BeLessOrEqualTo(t, 5, 10)

 	// Numeric comparisons with custom messages
 	should.BeGreaterThan(t, user.Age, 18, should.WithMessage("User must be adult"))
-	should.BeGreaterOrEqualThan(t, score, 0, should.WithMessage("Score cannot be negative"))
+	should.BeGreaterOrEqualTo(t, score, 0, should.WithMessage("Score cannot be negative"))
-	should.BeLessOrEqualThan(t, user.Age, 65, should.WithMessage("User must be under retirement age"))
+	should.BeLessOrEqualTo(t, user.Age, 65, should.WithMessage("User must be under retirement age"))

 	// Empty/Non-empty checks
 	should.BeEmpty(t, "")